 Conflicts of Interest Policy: Amerisur’s Board is committed to ensure that any conflicts of interest are managed fairly.
 The Conflicts of Interest Policy aims to take reasonable steps to maintain and operate effective requirements to identify and manage conflicts of interest.

 Human Rights Policy: Amerisur wants its employees and wider stakeholders to be treated with dignity and respect.
 Amerisur endorses the UN Declaration of Human Rights.
-The Company does not tolerate child labour and forced labour; Amerisur respects freedom of association and the rights of employees to be represented by trade unions and work council and does not discriminate based on gender, religion, age, disability or ethnicity.
+The Company does not tolerate child labour and forced labour.
+Amerisur respects freedom of association and the rights of employees to be represented by trade unions and work council and does not discriminate based on gender, religion, age, disability or ethnicity.
 We encourage all who work with Amerisur to adhere to the same principles.

-Modern Slavery Statement: Amerisur is committed to identifying and combating slavery and trafficking in all parts of its business and supply chain.
+Modern Slavery and Human Trafficking Statement: Amerisur is committed to identifying and combating slavery and trafficking in all parts of its business and supply chain.
 The Company’s risk policies and processes seek to identify high risk areas.
 Training is provided for all employees and ongoing review of the relevant Company policies; audit processes and due diligence arrangements are in force.
 The Disclosure Statement is also available here.

 Health and Safety Statement: Amerisur is committed to the safety of its staff and workplace.
 To support this aim we have achieved the OSHAS 18001:2007 Occupational Health and Safety Management System standard for our operations, which is intended to help control occupational health and safety risks.